'Yes we can' to 'Yes we scan', Obama returns to Berlin

 “Despite the pivot to Asia it’s the transatlantic marketplace that is galvanizing Washington’s attention at the moment,” said Charles Kupchan, a professor at Georgetown University.
 “American and European elites are desperate for growth and jobs and they don’t have many arrows left in their quiver.” ($1 = 0.7519 euros)

-Additional reporting by Jeff Mason, Andreas Rinke and Rachelle Younglai; Editing by David Stamp and Eric Walsh
+Additional reporting by Jeff Mason and Andreas Rinke; editing by David Stamp